massout/cautious-lamp/README.md

 # cautious-lamp
-A Basic Ballistic Calculation Implemented With OpenCV
+A Basic Ballistic Calculation Implementation With OpenCV